pwarner/WarpCode.Outcomes/docs/what-is-a-problem.md

     public string MissingId {get;}
 }
 ```
-Later, when you [resolve an outcome](resolving-outcomes.md) (for example in a Web API that resolves to an `IActionResult` or `IResult`), the type of the problem will be useful for determining the resolution value.
+Later, when you [resolve an outcome](resolving-outcomes.md), the type of the problem will be useful for determining the resolution value.

 ## What is not a Problem
 Not every case where you throw an exception is a candidate for replacing with a problem.